March 20, 2022 2 min read

 Magnesium plays a role in muscle and nerve function, blood sugar balancing, regulating blood pressure, energy production and bone development.

-While magnesium can be found in a wide variety of plant and animal based foods, it can be found in abundance in green leafy vegetables, nuts, seeds and whole grains.
+Magnesium can be found in a wide variety of plant and animal based foods, including in green leafy vegetables, nuts, seeds and whole grains.

 It is not unusual for someone with low levels of magnesium to experience restless sleep.